 Case 5: Customer admitted they had equipment with a shorted lines (+5V line shorted on the USB3 data lines).
 The data lines run at a lower voltage (just 1.2V).
 So they eventually blew up.
-Solution: Check for shorts with a dumb cheap device if there is a risk the port is bad.
+Solution: Check for shorts with the USB S.O.S. tester first.

 Case 6: We recently discovered during ESD testing that we can blow up the main USB chip with static shocks to the LCD screen.
 It wasn't a failure mode we anticipated.
 We might cover the screen with the plastic case for hardware revision 3 to fix this.
 Solution: Take precautions against static.

 Case 7: Customer was testing a new motherboard design.
 USB devices were already connected to the motherboard before the motherboard was powered on.
 Customer connected power to the motherboard via a multi-pin cable (not via a switch on the PSU).
 While connecting the power cable the 5V and 3.3V pins could sometimes make connection before the ground pin.
 Without a ground connection there is unregulated current flow from 5V circuits to 3.3V circuits.
 Including via USB devices (circuit flow from 5V+ to the lower voltage USB3 data lines).
 Which eventually destroys the USB device.
 Solution: Make sure there is always a good ground connection before connecting any USB device.
 None of the protection circuits can function without a ground connection.